 The document is expected to be finalised and published prior to completion of this report.

+Report ITU-R M.2171 (12/2009).
+Characteristics of unmanned aircraft systems and spectrum requirements

+to support their safe operation in non-segregated airspace.

+Report ITU-R M.2233 (11/2011).
+Examples of technical characteristics for unmanned aircraft control and non-payload communications links.

 Duty Cycle is not specified in the same terms as EN 300 220.